Senior Employment Programs

 SCSEP is a work-based job training program for older Americans, authorized by the Older Americans Act.

-Who doe SCSEP serve?
+Who does SCSEP serve?

 The program targets low-income, unemployed seniors who are at least 55 years old.